 There are several major advantages to outsourcing your compliance workflow and process to a CaaS solution, with the top six being:

 - Reduced legal risks

 - Increased trust and loyalty

 - Ease of risk assessment and advanced strategy preparation

-Without CaaS, you can expect to spend a lot of time researching current standards, updating security management and practices, and preparing documentation that will be needed by auditors.
-CaaS solutions takes the legwork out of this often-extensive process, allowing you to decrease the amount of work your team has to do, eliminate redundant workplace roles, and increase efficiency across the board.
-Furthermore, since CaaS solutions are often cloud-based, updates are released automatically, leaving you with little to no responsibility when it comes to updating your system in the wake of a regulatory modification.
+Without CaaS, you can expect to spend a lot of time researching current data security standards, updating security management and practices, and preparing documentation that will be needed by auditors.
+CaaS providers takes the legwork out of this often-extensive compliance process, allowing you to decrease the amount of work your team has to do, reduce workflows, eliminate redundant workplace roles, and increase efficiency across the board.
+Furthermore, since CaaS solutions are often cloud services, updates are released automatically, leaving you with little to no responsibility when it comes to updating your system in the wake of a regulatory modification.

-All in all, CaaS represents a way for law firm owners, I.T. directors, and CIOs to utilize a very hands-off approach to data security, while still taking the necessary measures to protect client data.
+All in all, CaaS represents a way for law firm owners, I.T. directors, and CIOs to utilize a very hands-off approach to streamlining data protection, while still taking the necessary measures to protect client data.